alcy/perf-cal-2020/pcal20.md

 It might be possible to lift the saturation bound in some way but, I'll come back to that shorty.
 The only other improvement might be to reduce the variability in the data.

+I note in passing that I've
+seen throughput data for a completely different Tomcat application that was not running in any cloud and it did not appear to scale as well is Figure 1.
+Perhaps it was closer to the dotted curve.
+Since I wasn't involved in any way,
+I don't know if that was an anomaly due to bad measurements or bad configuration or some other latent effects.